Walkthrough: Register an Azure-aware plug-in using the Plug-in Registration Tool

-Applies To: Microsoft Dynamics CRM 2013, Microsoft Dynamics CRM Online
+Applies To: Dynamics 365 (online), Dynamics 365 (on-premises), Dynamics CRM 2016, Dynamics CRM Online

 The following prerequisites must be completed before you start this walkthrough:

-Access to the Plug-in Registration tool.
+Access to the Plug-in Registration Tool.
 You can find the tool’s executable file in the Tools\PluginRegistration folder of the SDK.
 Download the Microsoft Dynamics CRM SDK package.